mcdomx/rideapps/README.md

 ## Overview

+### Summary of Features
+- Secure user authentication and registration process.
+- Users can create routes with optional GPS file. (only GPX file format is supported)
+- Viewing a route with a GPS file presents a map with the route overlay from the GPS file.
+- Users can download the GPS file directly from the View Route page by clicking the "download GPX file" button.
+- Riders can leave a written review a route and give it a rating.
+- Users can create a ride event where any other user can "sign up" and indicate their attendance.
+A ride can also "unjoin" a previously joined ride.
+- Ride's can be marked as "private" where selected riders can be invited.
+Only invited riders can see private rides that they are invited to.
+- Riders can post chat-style comments on ride events where others can see the comments and join the chat.
+- A dashboard for riders to see events they have joined as well as unconfirmed invitations to rides.
+- When an admin user logs in, an "Admin" menu item is available that links to database administration.

+### Description
 GroupRide is an app that will allow cyclists to share cycling routes and organize group rides that can follow those routes.

 Users can review routes and rate them.
 When creating a route, a user can upload a GPS file (in GPX file format) which users can download when reviewing the route.
 When reviewing a route, the route is displayed on a map if a GPX file was uploaded.

 Users can also create organized rides.
 These rides can have a route from the saved routes.
 Ride organizers can choose to make rides private and invite only selected users.
 When rides are private, only invited users can see these rides.
 Riders can opt to join any ride, but private rides can only be joined by invited riders.
+Ride organizers are auto-confirmed for any ride they create.

 Upon login, the user is presented with a dashboard consisting of rides that the user has previously chosen to join as well as a list of rides that the user has been invited to, but has not yet confirmed.
 From any place that a ride is listed, the user is presented with a button to download a GPX file if it is available.